City: ‘No particular data’ to support Aurora mayor’s claim that homeless camp sweeps haven’t led to arrests - Sentinel Colorado

 “It’s very common that an individual gets cited for something they would have otherwise not been cited for,” Alderman said.
 “Beyond arrests, the problem is citations are written, citations come with fines, fines come with court dates, unmet court dates come with warrants, and before you know it, that person is in a cycle where it becomes so much more difficult to access housing.”

-Coffman’s ban would be enforced as long as the city could “provide an alternate location for those in an encampment to go to before it can be abated.”
-In August, Coffman’s proposal stipulated that camps would only be disbanded if there is available shelter space, which could present a challenge, as there are potentially hundreds more homeless Aurorans than shelter beds.

-Coffman posted Tuesday that he will also be introducing a companion resolution “that will require the City Manager to come up with the designated area(s) that will provide a shelter option available for those who are required to move from the camps that will range everywhere from using their own tents to being given a motel voucher.”
+Coffman posted Tuesday that he will also be introducing a companion resolution to the camping ban ordinance “that will require the City Manager to come up with the designated area(s) that will provide a shelter option available for those who are required to move from the camps that will range everywhere from using their own tents to being given a motel voucher.”

 “The designated area(s) will provide sanitation, water, and food for those experiencing homelessness who were displaced from their encampment,” Coffman wrote.